6 Attributes of a Rock Star Project Manager

 Who wouldn’t want the life of a rock star?
 You get to stay up late every night and sleep in all morning.
 You tour the world on your private plane and fancy buses.
 You go from one party to the next, get paid millions of dollars each year, and have tens of thousands of fans screaming out your name.
 What’s there not to love (besides of course, short-life spans, no private life, and broken marriages?)

 We won’t so much focus on the downside of the rock star life, but more along the lines of the screaming fans and millions of dollars each year.
 What then, are some of the attributes you should possess that can put you in this category of the project manager who achieves rock star status?
-That is, the project manager who stands out from everyone else around them based upon their skills, abilities, talent and experience.
+That is, the project manager who stands out from everyone else around them based upon their skills, abilities, talent and experience: the project manager who is always reporting success.

 The following six attributes may put you in this category.
 Just be sure to crank them WAY UP!